CP1401/Practicals/prac_03/README.md

 Automated Steak House wants version 2 of their program.

 - add a default minimum order time as a constant
-- handle the outputs as the extra cooking time plus this minimum, so if the minimum is 3 minutes, a rare steak will take 5.
+- handle the outputs as the extra cooking time plus this minimum, so if the minimum is 3 minutes, then a rare steak will take 5 minutes.

 You should notice that to handle this properly, you will need to replace your fixed outputs with a calculation (e.g., not "2 minutes", but 3 + 2).